Find Language Partners - Language Exchange (Step 3)

 Upon creating my account, I've selected English as my native tongue and I managed to find a lot of active users for each of the major languages of this world.
 It even had a good number of active users for a few less popular languages.
 HelloTalk is, without a doubt, the best language exchange platform that I've ever tried.

 Important note: You can only change the language you're learning once before limitations are placed on changing the language (these limitations will be lifted if you have a VIP membership).

 Speaky is a social network website that looks a lot like Facebook, but has different functionalities.
 After you've created your account, you can choose which languages you speak and those you want to practice.
 Then, you can find language exchange partners from a list that you can customize.

 WeSpeke is also a social network website and it's pretty easy to use.
 It has plenty of people you can practice a language with.
 After you've created your profile, you can click on the Community icon on the top left corner and you can find language exchange partners by performing a search by native language, target language, country and age.

-Italki is another language exchange website where you can create a profile and start searching for potential language partners.
+italki is another language exchange website where you can create a profile and start searching for potential language partners.
 It fares fairly well for the major languages in terms of quantity of users.

 Now, let's talk about something that has even MORE potential than language exchange platforms in terms of finding language partners...

-Tapping into Dating Websites For Finding Language Partners
+Tapping into Dating Websites For Finding Language Partners (for ADULTS only)

 Dating websites have played a crucial role in the improvement of my Portuguese.